xvyashar/lovely-error/README.md

 # Lovely Error

-Minimal, powerful, and highly customizable <span style='color: #F03'>error</span> parser and manager for JavaScript! 🚀
+Minimal, powerful, and highly customizable error parser and manager for JavaScript! 🚀

 > [!WARNING]
 > Not stable yet!